 The legislation will be released in draft form this week and is expected to be introduced in Parliament early next year.

 “The rules that exist in the real world must exist in the digital and online world.
-The online world shouldn’t be a wild west, where bots and bigots and trolls and others can anonymously go around and harm people and hurt people,” Morrison was quoted as saying in the report.
+The online world shouldn’t be a wild west, where bots, bigots, trolls, and others can anonymously go around and harm people and hurt people,” Morrison said in the report.